Mega Man X (video game): Re-releases and remakes

 Capcom released a port of Mega Man X onto FOMA and i-mode compatible mobile phones in Japan in 2007.
 Mega Man X has also been made available for purchase on the Virtual Console service in Japan and North America in 2011 for the Wii, and later in Europe in 2012, as well as for the Wii U in 2013 and the New Nintendo 3DS in 2016.
 The game was ported to the Android operating system in Japan as a free download on November 18, 2011.
 Another remake of Mega Man X was released on the Apple iOS (iPhone and iPod Touch) on December 21, 2011.
 This version is based on the mobile phone version of the game and features touch controls, Game Center support, and a challenge mode with 80 levels.
 However, this version removed extra life power-ups, and separated the levels into chunks by black screen transitions, as opposed to the continuous scrolling of the original.
 Weapon and armor upgrades could also be purchased with actual money to ease the game's difficulty.
+It also features a purchasable option to switch to the Maverick Hunter X soundtrack, composed by Kento Hasegawa, Seiko Kobuchi and Shinya Okada.

 Nintendo re-released Mega Man X in September 2017 as part of the company's Super NES Classic Edition.Mega Man X was announced for PC, PlayStation 4, Xbox One, and Nintendo Switch as part of Mega Man X Legacy Collection (Rockman X Anniversary Collection in Japan) which was released on July 24, 2018 worldwide and July 26, 2018 in Japan and also possesses an optional high-resolution filter to create higher-resolution graphics for this game.
 In addition, the Day of Sigma OVA from Maverick Hunter X is available as part of this release,Mega Man X Legacy Collection 1 and 2 launch July 24th -Capcom Unity which is also available on Mega Man X Legacy Collection 2 as well.

-A limited physical cartridge re-release was announced in May 2018 published by iam8bit in celebration of Mega Mans 30th Anniversary.
-The release will be limited to 8,500 copies, with 7,500 produced in opaque light blue cartridges 1,000 in glow-in-the-dark translucent blue, with each color in a random box.
-The game's instruction booklet will include a foreword by Jirard "The Completionist" Khalil and packaging restoration by Jango Snow Art & Design.
+In May 2018, iam8bit announced it would re-release the original SNES cartridge version in September in celebration of Mega Mans 30th Anniversary.
+The release was limited to 8,500 copies, with 7,500 produced in opaque light blue cartridges and 1,000 in glow-in-the-dark translucent blue, and each color in a random box.
+The instruction booklet of the re-release features a foreword by Jirard "Dragonrider / The Completionist" Khalil and packaging restoration by Jango Snow Art & Design.